elisefeld/ethics_fall2025/_pages/about.md

 Research
 ---
 I have been involved in several projects that integrate biology, computer science and data science on the St. Olaf campus.
+These include:
-These include developing a image processing workflow for detecting lipid droplets in Tetrahymena thermophila cells and streamlining a simulation model on altruism in animal populations.
+* Developing a image processing workflow for detecting lipid droplets in Tetrahymena thermophila cells
+* Fine-tuning a convolutional neural network to classify images of lichen from iNaturalist
+* Streamlining a simulation model on altruism in animal populations

 Currently, I am working on methods of analyzing whole genome sequencing data.
 My research interests also include data privacy in human genomics and the impact of misinformation on social media.

 Personal Life
 ---
 Outside of academics, I love growing native Minnesota plants, researching Eastern European genealogy, watching movies, and spending time with my two cats.

-For more info on editing this page: configuring Academic Pages can be found in [the guide](https://academicpages.github.io/markdown/), the [growing wiki](https://github.com/academicpages/academicpages.github.io/wiki), and you can always [ask a question on GitHub](https://github.com/academicpages/academicpages.github.io/discussions).
-The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.